sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 **Step 2: Create a new app**

-Create a new app in Heroku dashboard.
+Create a new app in the Heroku dashboard.

 ![Create new app button in Heroku](./heroku-create-new-app.png)